Contributors Download PDF of this page

 Although the virtual appliance must be installed as a Linux VM, the SnapCenter VMware plug-in supports both Windows-based and Linux-based vCenters.
 SnapCenter natively uses this plug-in without user intervention to communicate with your vCenter to support SnapCenter application-based plug-ins that perform data protection operations on Windows and Linux virtualized applications.

 In addition to these major features, the SnapCenter Plug-in for VMware vSphere also provides support for iSCSI, Fibre Channel, FCoE, VMDK over NFS 3.0 and 4.1, and VMDK over VMFS 5.0 and 6.0.

 For the latest information about supported versions, see the NetApp Interoperability Matrix Tool (IMT).

-For information about NFS protocols and ESXi, see the VMware vSphere Storage documentation that is provided by VMware.
+For information about NFS protocols and ESXi, see the vSphere Storage documentation that is provided by VMware.

-For information about SnapCenter data protection, see the Data Protection Guide for your SnapCenter plug-in in the SnapCenter Documentation Center.
+For information about SnapCenter data protection, see the data protection information for your SnapCenter plug-in in the SnapCenter Documentation.